hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-compute-ops-management.md

 The access token is a long string in the form of a JSON Web Token that is signed using RS256 algorithm.
 The access token must be added into the HTTP header with keyword "Authorization: Bearer {token}" for any REST API request.

-For information about how to create API client credentials and how to generate an access token for HPE Compute Ops Management, refer to [this web page](https://developer.greenlake.hpe.com/docs/greenlake/guides/public/authentication/authentication/).
+For information about how to create API client credentials and how to generate an access token for HPE GreenLake for Compute Ops Management, refer to [this web page](https://developer.greenlake.hpe.com/docs/greenlake/guides/public/authentication/authentication/).

-Only a few resource metrics are currently supported by HPE Compute Ops Management via the RESTful API, but things will change quickly in the coming months.
+Only a few resource metrics are currently supported by Compute Ops Management via the RESTful API, but things will change quickly in the coming months.
 Today, the only metric available is the carbon footprint report but many other resources are available to create nice Grafana dashboards such as data related to the number of servers, health of servers, service packs, groups, etc.

 # Grafana Infinity plugin